DylanBohlender/SlackSlap/README.md

 #4) Clone the repository to your local filesystem.

+Run `npm install` in the repository directory - the one with package.json.

 #5) Fill in and commit values for "herokuInstanceURL" and "exports.slackWebhookPath" in the app.js file.

 #6) Deploy the repository to Heroku.